 Considering an ‘ethical’ career?

 As a mature student I have a few years work experience under my belt already (more than I’d like to admit!) but when I tried to move into a sector focused on environmental conservation, I found I didn’t have the knowledge, skills or experience they were looking for.
-Hence my decision to come here!
-So, when I was perusing Future Plan workshops to attend, that contribute towards the Gloucestershire Employability Awards, I was very happy to see one around ethical careers.
+Hence my decision to come to university!
+So, in my first year, when I was perusing Future Plan workshops that contributed towards the Gloucestershire Employability Awards, I was very happy to see one around ethical careers.

 So what is an ethical career?

 There’s no short answer to this question but basically it’s about seeking employment in a job, company or sector actively involved in contributing a positive effect on society.

 That could be about gender equality, supporting social projects or minimising carbon footprint.
 It could be about fair wages or promoting work/life balance.
 Or, it could be all of these and more.

 Based on what I learned from the Future Plan workshop and my experience with the Sustainability Team, this is my 5-point plan for you:

 1. Figure out what you are looking for – which ethics are most important to you – the environment, community, equality…..all of them?
 Is it enough for your job to just be ‘ethical’, or does the company or sector need to be ethical also?
 Could you do a job not directly related to the environment for example, but be happy working for a ‘green’ company?

 2. Identify some job roles or companies that appeal to you – Check out the Sunday Times Top Companies and get searching on recruitment websites that specialise in ethical careers such as Green Jobs , Elevator Café, Change Agents UK, or charityjob.co.uk.